AviatrixSystems/Docs/HowTos/transit_firenet_workflow_azure.rst

 Now that Transit and Spoke gateways have now been deployed, you must deploy and enable the firewall for traffic inspection.

-Let’s start with enabling the firewall function and configure the FireNet policy.

 1. Navigate to Firewall Network -> Setup -> Transit FireNet -> #3a Enable Transit FireNet on Aviatrix Transit Gateway.
 #.
 Choose the Aviatrix Transit Gateway and Click **Enable**.

 |en_tr_firenet|

 3. Navigate to Firewall Network -> Policy -> Manage FireNet Policy.
 #.
-Add spokes to the Inspected box for traffic inspection.
+Add Spokes to the Inspected box for traffic inspection.

 .. note::
     By default, FireNet inspects ingress (INET to VNET) and east-west traffic (VNET to VNET) only.